 Your dentist will go over the different types of dental crowns with you and help you choose the one that is best suited to your needs.
 The most common type of crown is the traditional metal crown.
 These are made of gold, platinum, or a base metal alloy and are often used for molars or other back teeth where the function is more important than appearance.
 With proper care, metal crowns can last many years.

-Porcelain-fused-to-metal (PFM) crowns are another popular option.
+Porcelain-fused-to-metal (PFM) crowns are another popular option according to the best cosmetic dentist in Tampa.
 These crowns, as their name implies, have a metal core that is covered in porcelain.
 PFM crowns offer the strength of metal crowns with the natural appearance of porcelain dental.
 Visit healthdirect.gov.au to learn more.

 All ceramic or all-porcelain crowns are made entirely of ceramic material and are a good choice for front teeth or other visible teeth.
 These crowns provide the best natural color match and are often used in people with metal allergies.
 However, they are not as strong as metal or PFM crowns and may not be suitable for molars or other teeth that experience a lot of chewing force.